-The family who live at the Wildlife Park in Mtahleb have had their lives turned upside down in a devastating way.
-This post is dedicated towards the tragedy that happened early morning on Tuesday 3rd October 2017.
+The family who lives at Wildlife Park in Mtahleb have had their lives turned upside down in a devastating way.
+This post is dedicated to the tragedy that happened early morning on Tuesday 3rd October 2017.

 Wildlife Park in Mtahleb

 As some of you may know, this place was very special to me as well as to many people.
 I wrote my very first article about this special place.
 Since the first time I went there, it created a special place in my heart and I was eager to share this with the world.